The Calculation of the Two-Loop Spin Splitting Functions $P_{ij}^{(1)}(x)$: Calculation of the order contribution to the spin splitting functions

-The two-loop contributions to the unrenormalized OME's are given by the inverse Mellin transforms (see eqs. (\ref{2.21})--(\ref{2.27}))
+The two-loop contributions to the unrenormalized OMEs are given by the inverse Mellin transforms (see eqs. (\ref{2.21})--(\ref{2.27}))

 Here the function $\li (y)$ stands for the dilogarithm which can be found in \cite{X28}.
-After substitution of the one-loop order coefficients $\beta_0$ (\ref{2.15}), $z_\alpha$ (\ref{smallzalpha}), the Mellin transforms of $P_{k,ij}^{(0)}$ $\left( =\gamma_{k,ij}^{(0),m} \right)$ (\ref{3.4})--(\ref{3.7}) and $a_{k,ij}^{(1)}$ (\ref{3.8})--(\ref{3.11}) into the algebraic expressions for $\hat{A}_{k,ij}$ in (\ref{2.21})--(\ref{2.27}) one can equate the latter with the results obtained for $\hat{A}_{k,ij}$ as presented above in (\ref{3.13})--(\ref{3.16}). {}From this one infers the two-loop contribution to the anomalous dimensions which are the unknown coefficients in eqs.~(\ref{2.21})--(\ref{2.27}).
+After substitution of the one-loop order coefficients $\beta_0$ (\ref{2.15}), $z_\alpha$ (\ref{smallzalpha}), the Mellin transforms of $P_{k,ij}^{(0)}$ $\left( = - \gamma_{k,ij}^{(0),m} \right)$ (\ref{3.4})--(\ref{3.7}) and $a_{k,ij}^{(1)}$ (\ref{3.8})--(\ref{3.11}) into the algebraic expressions for $\hat{A}_{k,ij}$ in (\ref{2.21})--(\ref{2.27}) one can equate the latter with the results obtained for $\hat{A}_{k,ij}$ as presented above in (\ref{3.13})--(\ref{3.16}).
+Notice that for $a_{k,qq}^{(1)} (k=NS,S)$ (\ref{3.8}) one has to choose the `t Hooft Veltman prescription which implies that we have to subtract from expression (\ref{3.8}) the constant $z_{qq} = - 8 C_F (1-x)$ (see below (\ref{3.12})). {}From this one infers the two-loop contribution to the anomalous dimensions which are the unknown coefficients in eqs.~(\ref{2.21})--(\ref{2.27}).
 After performing the inverse Mellin transform we get the splitting functions.
+As has been already mentioned at the beginning of this section one has now to perform an additional renormalization to undo the unwanted effect of the $\gamma_5$-matrix prescription.
+This is achieved by multiplying the OMEs $A_{k,qq}$ (k=NS,S) by an additional renormalization constant $Z_{k,qq}=1 + \frac{g^2}{16 \pi^2}\, z_{aa}$(k=NS,S) with $z_{qq}$ given above.
+This procedure will modify $P_{S,qg}^{(1)}$ and $P_{S,gq}^{(1)}$ so that one gets the splitting functions in the usual \MSbs.
 The non-singlet splitting function $P_{NS,qq}^{(1)}$ is the same as obtained in the spin-averaged case (see e.g.~\cite{X16,X17}).
 In order to obtain the singlet splitting function $P_{S,qq}^{(1)}$ one has to add to $P_{NS,qq}^{(1)}$ the quantity $P_{PS,qq}^{(1)}$ given below.

 Furthermore we have the singlet splitting functions

 For practical purposes, and the discussion of the results obtained above in the next section, it is also useful to present the one- and two-loop anomalous dimensions which are related to the splitting functions via the Mellin transform